-You need to first determine at what temperature the water is when you notice the smell.
-If it is only happening when the water is hot, then the problem is likely caused by bacteria growing in your water heater.
-Water heaters become a bacterial breeding ground if the temperature is set too low or if it has not been used for an extended period of time.
-Good news is that this type of bacteria is not a health risk, but you’ll still want to have it looked at by a professional to eliminate the smell.
+You need first to determine the temperature of the water when you notice the smell.
+If it only happens when the water is hot, then the problem is likely caused by bacteria growing in your water heater.
+Water heaters become bacterial breeding grounds if the temperature is too low or if they have not been used for an extended period.
+The good news is that this type of bacteria is not a health risk, but you’ll still want to have it looked at by a professional to eliminate the smell.

-Next, make sure that your drain pipe is clean.
-The smell of sewage can travel upwards if food, soap, or other materials sit in your pipe and create bacteria.
-This type of bacteria causes a heavy gas to accumulate near the drain.
-Once you turn on the water, that gas is forced up into the air, leaving you to deal with the dreaded stench.
+Next, make sure that your drainpipe is clean.
+The smell of sewage can travel upward if food, soap, or other materials sit in your pipe and create bacteria.
+This type of bacteria causes heavy gas to accumulate near the drain.
+Once you turn on the water, that gas is forced into the air, leaving you with the dreaded stench.

 The sewage smell can also be caused by hydrogen sulfide.
-This chemical occurs naturally in some groundwater, as well as deep or shallow wells.
-Humans can smell hydrogen sulfide when it is as low as .5 parts per million.
+This chemical occurs naturally in some groundwater and deep or shallow wells.
+Humans can smell hydrogen sulfide as low as .5 parts per million.
 If the parts per million get as high as 1-2, you will start to notice a rotten egg smell, and no one wants that.

-Lastly, the number one cause of a rotten egg smell – is when anaerobic bacteria mixes with sulfur and the magnesium and aluminum sacrificial anodes installed on most water heaters.
-It is not the fault of the water heater manufacturers; it's just something that happens in different parts of the country.
-We see this happen most often in well systems.
+The number-one cause of a rotten egg smell is when bacteria mix with sulfur in your water heater.
+This is a common occurrence that happens in different parts of the country.
+We see this happen most often in well-water systems.

-To accurately deduce what is causing the offensive odor, there are a few steps that you should follow.
+To accurately determine the cause of the offensive odor, there are a few steps that you should follow.

-Fill a glass with water and walk across the room.
-If you’re unable to detect a smell, this means that the smell is coming from your pipes and drain.
-To remove this smell, disinfect your pipes with soap and a small brush.
-Scrub, scrub, scrub.
+- Fill a glass with water and walk across the room.
+If you cannot detect a smell, the smell is coming from your pipes and drain.
+To remove this smell, disinfect your pipes by scrubbing them with soap and a small brush.

-If it's the water that stinks, turn up the temperature on your water heater and wait 24 hours then run the hot water to flush out the pipes.
-If the smell goes away, then you’ll know to keep the temperature higher to fight off bacteria.
+- If the water stinks, turn up the temperature on your water heater and wait 24 hours, then run the hot water to flush out the pipes.
+If the smell disappears, you’ll know to keep the temperature higher to fight off bacteria.

-Replace the stock magnesium or aluminum anode rod with one that is made from an aluminum/zinc alloy.
-Some water heaters have two anode rods so be sure to remove all previous anodes or your water will continue to have an unpleasant odor.
+- Replace the stock magnesium or aluminum anode rod with one made from an aluminum/zinc alloy.
+Some water heaters have two anode rods, so remove all previous anodes to eliminate your water’s unpleasant odor.

-If your water still stinks, you need to have your water tested by a local lab.
+- If your water still stinks after trying these tests, you need to have your water checked by a local lab.
 This test will tell you the specific amounts of contaminants in your water, and these chemicals can be filtered out using a whole home water softening system.

-If you are concerned about your water’s odor and what contaminants may be in your drinking water, our dedicated team at Advantage Water Conditioning can help.
-Give us a call today, and we can find the best solution for your home or business.
+If you are concerned about your water’s odor and any potential contaminants, our dedicated team at Advantage Water Conditioning can help.
+Call us today, and we can find the best solution for your home or business.